Want to scale your brand on TikTok shop? Learn more about TikTok Reach.

 Want to get the in-depth details?
 Download your industry report and get the low-down on how Amazon click-through rates track across the market.

-What is the average Amazon conversion rate?
+What is the Average Amazon Conversion Rate?

 Conversion rate, or the number of clicks that translate into purchases, is an important metric for most sellers.
 Calculated by dividing sales by total clicks, this metric can show you how many people who expressed interest in your product from an ad and actually made a purchase.